 1. Try the Helmet Before Buying

 If possible, always try the helmet on before purchasing it.
-When trying on the helmet, make sure it feels snug but comfortable.
+When trying on the helmet, ensure it feels snug yet comfortable.
 Move your head in different directions and shake it slightly to ensure the helmet stays in place.
-The helmet should feel secure but not overly tight, which could cause discomfort over time.
+The helmet should feel secure but not overly tight, as this can cause discomfort over time.
 Testing the helmet in real-world conditions ensures it doesn’t cause points or shift during movement.

 2. Check for Gaps